-- or the shipowner is exempt from liability under the 1992 CLC, or
+- the shipowner is exempt from liability under the 1992 CLC, or

-- the shipowner is financially incapable of meeting his obligations in full under the 1992 CLC and the insurance is insufficient to pay valid compensation claims.
+- the shipowner is financially incapable of meeting their obligations in full under the 1992 CLC and the insurance is insufficient to pay valid compensation claims.

 The maximum compensation payable by the 1992 Fund is 203 million SDR for incidents occurring on or after 1 November 2003, irrespective of the size of the ship.
 For incidents occurring before that date, the maximum amount payable is 135 million SDR.
 These maximum amounts include the sums actually paid by the shipowner under the 1992 CLC.

 The 1992 Fund is financed by contributions levied on any person who has received in one calendar year more than 150 000 tonnes of crude oil and/or heavy fuel oil (contributing oil) in a Member State of the 1992 Fund.

 The Supplementary Fund Protocol